wesleyjp/Tic-Tac-Toe-Batch/README.md

 This is full batch game.
-There are a 4 dificult levels thaca can be played.
+There are a 4 dificult levels that can be played.

 Modes: